Quantum non-Gaussianity of multi-phonon states of a single atom: Introduction

-Here, we derive and experimentally demonstrate the most strict hierarchy of QNG criteria suitable for the individual Fock states of mechanical systems, where mechanical heating is the critical limitation~\cite{brownnutt2015ion, aspelmeyer2014cavity}.
-Therefore, Fock states of mechanical oscillators crucially deserve different criteria and analysis than the states of light~\cite{higginbottom2016pure,lachman2019faithful,straka2018quantum,straka2014quantum,ra2020non,walschaers2018tailoring}.
+Here, we experimentally demonstrate the most strict hierarchy of QNG criteria suitable for individual Fock states of mechanical systems, where mechanical heating is the critical limitation~\cite{brownnutt2015ion, aspelmeyer2014cavity}.
+Therefore, Fock states of mechanical oscillators crucially deserve different criteria and analysis than states of light~\cite{higginbottom2016pure,lachman2019faithful,straka2018quantum,straka2014quantum,ra2020non,walschaers2018tailoring,chabaud2021certification}.
 The $n$-th order criteria applied to the phonon-number distribution can conclusively recognize that analyzed aspect of the oscillator state is not reachable by any mixture of $D(\alpha)S(r) \sum_{m<n-1}^{} c_{m} |m\rangle$ with complex $\alpha$, $r$ and $c_m$, where $D(\alpha)$ and $S(r)$ are Gaussian displacement and squeezing operations applied to any superposition of Fock states up to~\textit{n}-1, and $\sum_{m}^{} |c_{m}|^2 = 1$.
-It proves that a genuine Fock state $|n\rangle$ has been provably generated and therefore can supply applications powered by such the feature.
-We experimentally verify this hierarchy up to 10-phonon states for a single motional mode of trapped-ion oscillator.
-We estimate the robustness of the genuine QNG features by measurements with the added thermal energy until it reaches the threshold of the QNG criteria.
-Importantly, we discover that the $n$-th order criteria are more strict than basic quantum non-Gaussianity~\cite{filip2011detecting}, negative Wigner function and even than observation of the largest negative annulus in the Wigner function corresponding to the Fock state~$|n\rangle$~\cite{zapletal2021experimental}.
-They detect required QNG features of Fock states directly in the phonon-number distribution unambiguously and with high sensitivity.
-Importantly, these criteria further suggest that QNG features correspond to the crucial and challenging resource powering quantum sensing of a coherent displacement or recoil heating~\cite{wolf2019motional}.
-We estimate such sensing Fock-state capability for the experimentally generated states and realize that QNG features are indeed necessary for reaching high sensitivity.
+It proves that a genuine Fock state $|n\rangle$ has been unambiguously generated and therefore the observed state can supply applications powered by its exclusive QNG aspects.